 Upstairs Neighbor Leak Damaged Your NYC Apartment Wall?
 Here’s What to Do

-If you’ve ever come home to a water stain spreading across your wall — or worse, wet drywall bubbling and peeling — you know how stressful water damage from an upstairs neighbor can be.
+If you’ve ever come home to a water stain spreading across your wall — or worse, wet drywall bubbling and peeling — you know how stressful repair-nyc">water damage from an upstairs neighbor can be.
 In New York City apartments, neighbor leaks are one of the most common causes of wall damage, and figuring out who’s responsible — and what to do next — can feel overwhelming.
 Here’s a practical guide from the contractors who fix these walls every day.

 New York City’s housing stock is old.
 Pre-war buildings in the West Village, brownstones in Brooklyn, and high-rise co-ops in Midtown are all dealing with aging plumbing systems that were never designed to last this long.
 When an upstairs neighbor has a slow pipe drip, an overflowing tub, or a bathroom seal failure, the water has to go somewhere — and it usually ends up in your ceiling and walls.